redfern155/FEND-CAPSTONE/README.md

 ## Description

 This is the Capstone project for the Udacity Front End Web Developer course.
-The overall goal of this project was to put into practice the skills learned over throughout the Front End Web Developer course including:
+The overall goal of this project was to put into practice the skills learned throughout the Front End Web Developer course including:

 - HTML & CSS
 - Javascript & The DOM